Website icon Xpert.Digital

 How many modules does a 4-person household need throughout the year?

-With an annual requirement of 5,000 kWh, that would be a daily requirement of 13.7 kWh per day (calculated 365 days a year).
+With an annual energy consumption of 5,000 kWh, that would equate to a daily consumption of 13.7 kWh (assuming 365 days a year).
 That would be 0.57 kWh per hour.
-But that's not enough to cook food, use the television and all the other electricity needed for everyday things at the same time.
+But that's not enough to simultaneously cook food, use the television, and all the other electricity needed for everyday tasks.

-Therefore, a size of 6-7 kWp is recommended for a 4-person household: With 6 modules (each with 185 Wp nominal power) for 1 kW, that would be 36-42 modules.
-With 3 modules (each with 370 Wp nominal power) that would be 18-21 modules.
+Therefore, a system size of 6-7 kWp is recommended for a 4-person household: With 6 modules (each with a nominal output of 185 Wp) for 1 kW, this would require 36-42 modules.
+With 3 modules (each with a nominal output of 370 Wp), this would require 18-21 modules.

-Much of what has been listed here are only guidelines and usually do not correspond to the actual individual reality of the individual.
-There are simply too many aspects that need to be taken into account to be able to provide precise information and planning.
-It's just meant to help you understand the numbers better and get a feel for them.
+Many of the points listed here are only guidelines and usually don't reflect the actual individual circumstances of each person.
+There are simply too many aspects to consider to provide precise information and planning.
+This information is only intended to help you better understand the figures and develop a sense of their significance.

 How many households can be supplied with a 750 kWp ground-mounted PV system?

 A 750 kWp solar park can produce up to 900,000 kWh of electricity per year (1 kWp up to 1200 kWh per year * 750).
-You have to know that a 1 kWp photovoltaic system located in Germany can generate an average of around 1,200 kWh annually.
+It's important to know that a 1 kWp photovoltaic system located in Germany can generate an average of about 1200 kWh annually.

-Taking into account the different households of 1 to 4 people, up to 230 households can be supplied.
+Taking into account the different household sizes of 1 to 4 people, up to 230 households can be supplied.

-As already mentioned above, more households are possible when using modules with a higher nominal power than 185 Wp!
-With a nominal output of 370 Wp per module, for example, that would be twice as many households.
-But then it is no longer a 750 kWp ground-mounted photovoltaic system , but a 1.4 MWp ground-mounted system.
+As mentioned above, using modules with a higher nominal output than 185 Wp allows for more households!
+For example, with 370 Wp nominal output per module, this would double the number of households.
+However, it would then no longer be a 750 kWp ground-mounted photovoltaic system , but rather a 1.4 MWp ground-mounted system.

 What are your advantages?

-That's why Xpert.Solar for PV outdoor systems / open space systems / solar parks Advice and planning of 750 kWp and more
+That's why Xpert.Solar offers consulting and planning services for ground-mounted PV systems / open-field installations / solar parks of 750 kWp and more.

 Xpert.Solar is a project from Xpert.Digital.
 We have many years of experience in supporting and advising on storage solutions and in logistics optimization, which we bundle in a large network Xpert.Plus With Xpert.Solar we combine the same know-how in the areas of photovoltaics and renewable energies.